Dahkenangnon/flutter_feathersjs.dart/README.md

 Communicate with you feathers js server from flutter.

-## THIS IS UNDER DEV, DON'T USE IT AT THIS MOMENT IN PROD
+## :warning: THIS IS UNDER DEV, DON'T USE IT AT THIS MOMENT IN PROD

 ## TODO